JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 8. When the patty is ready and the cheddar is crispy from one side, put the patty on top of the cheddar and lift the patty with the cheddar to the side.
 9. Assembly is as follows: bottom bun, sauce, bacon, patty with cheese, more sauce, tomato or pickles, salad, top bun.

+## Vegan Squash Burger

+!!! abstract inline "Ingredients"
+    - 2 burger buns
+    - Pesto mayo
+    - Squash, sliced (optional)
+    - Chinese cabbage (napa cabbage)
+    - Tabasco
+    - Truffle sauce, just a touch
+    - Tomato
+    - Caramelized onion

+**Instructions:**

+1. If using squash, sear the slices in a pan until deeply golden brown on both sides.
+2. Toast the burger buns until lightly browned.
+3. Mix the Chinese cabbage with Tabasco to taste.
+4. Spread pesto mayo on the buns and add just a touch of truffle sauce.
+5. Assemble with the squash, Chinese cabbage, tomato, and caramelized onion.
+6. Close the burger and serve.

 ## Tartiflette

 !!! abstract inline "Ingredients"